 Dr. Price often recommends a forehead lift for the correction of sagging eyebrows that make an individual appear grumpy, sad, or worried.
 The procedure also improves the appearance of deep, horizontal folds etched across the forehead, as well as frown lines that form between the eyebrows or at the top the nose.
 In some cases, fatty tissue or excessive skin may have caused the “hanging” of the skin over the eyes.
 Patients with these kinds of issues can benefit from a forehead lift.

-How should I prepare for a forehead lift?
+How to prepare for a forehead lift

 At our New Haven facial rejuvenation practice, our patients are given specific preoperative instructions to help make the procedure successful.
 Some instructions you can expect to receive include: